-- Each Dataflow job may use a maximum of 1000 Google Compute Engine instances.
+- Each Cloud Dataflow job may use a maximum of 1000 Cloud Storage instances.

-- Each Cloud Platform project may run 25 concurrent Dataflow jobs.
+- Each Google Cloud Platform project may run 25 concurrent Cloud Dataflow jobs.

-In addition, the Cloud Dataflow Service exercises various components of the Google Cloud Platform, such as BigQuery, Cloud Storage, Cloud Pub/Sub, and Compute Engine.
-These (and other Cloud Platform services) employ quotas to cap the maximum number of resources you may use within a project.
+In addition, the Cloud Dataflow service exercises various components of the GCP, such as BigQuery, Cloud Storage, Cloud Pub/Sub, and Compute Engine.
+These (and other GCP services) employ quotas to cap the maximum number of resources you may use within a project.
 When you use Cloud Dataflow, you may need to adjust your quota settings for these services.

-- CPUs: The default machine types for Dataflow are
+- CPUs: The default machine types for Cloud Dataflow are

 n1-standard-1for batch and